 Vortex dynamics in disks with tailored magnetisations

-To achieve these objectives magnetic disks of Permalloy are prepared by means of electron beam lithography followed by electron beam evaporation.
-A lithography recipe is developed to electrically contact the individual disks.
+To achieve these objectives magnetic disks of Permalloy were prepared by means of electron beam lithography followed by electron beam evaporation.
+A lithography recipe was developed to electrically contact the individual disks.
 The electrical resistance of a single disk is expected to change based on the relative angle between the magnetisation direction and the applied current (the anisotropic magnetoresistance (AMR) effect).
-Using the AMR as a detection technique, the dynamics are investigated using the conventional lock-in technique.
-A concentric disk will be exposed within the already existing disk and this exposed resist will serve as a mask for Chromium ion implantation.
-Ion implantation parameters will be determined and virgin disks will be irradiated with Chromium ions in order to reduce the saturation magnetisation.
-The high frequency response of the disk is expected to change upon irradiation and the modified dynamics will be electrically detected again via the AMR effect.
+Using the AMR as a detection technique, the dynamics were investigated using the conventional lock-in technique.
+A concentric disk was exposed within the already existing disk and this exposed resist served as a mask for Chromium ion implantation.
+Ion implantation parameters were determined and virgin disks were irradiated with Chromium ions in order to reduce the saturation magnetization locally.
+The high frequency response of the disk was found to change upon irradiation.

 The next objective of our work is to analytically model the response of the partially irradiated disks.